-Goal: Learn basic software engineering techniques and principles that should later be applied in the project.
+Goal: Learn basic software project management techniques and principles.

 Quizzes will be announced in class one week in advance.
 Each quiz will take place in the first 20 minutes of class.
-Quizzes are closed-book, but you can use a cheat sheet that you have written yourself.
+Quizzes are closed-book, but you can use a one-page cheat sheet that you have written yourself.

-10.6 Project
+10.6 Team Deliverables